Air Link International Airways

 Air Link International Airways is an airline based in Pasay, Metro Manila, Philippines.
 It operates charter services and a flying school.
 Its main base is Ninoy Aquino International Airport.

 History

-The airline was established on 10 October 1983 and started operations in 1984.
+The airline was established on 10 October 1982 and started operations on June 30, 1984.

 Fleet

 The airline has one NAMC YS-11.
 The aircraft was substantially damaged in a landing accident in 2006.

-Accidents and incidents

-On November 16, 2006, an aircraft chartered by the Central Bank of The Philippines operating the route Tacloban-Manila was severely damaged after veering off the runway at Manila.
-All nine passengers and crew evacuated safely.